Oojimentis/uat978_wx_test/README.md

 My programming skills are somewhat limited, and this is my first Github project, so be nice!
 I am just doing this for my own amusement, and the hope that someone more experienced can take it further.

 ## Working on..
-* Website to display AIRMET, G-AIRMET, SIGMET, METAR and NOTAM using Leflet.
+* Website to display AIRMET, G-AIRMET, SIGMET, METAR and NOTAM using Leflet. (https://github.com/Oojimentis/map-978)
-* Put DUMP978 data/reports into PostgreSQL database for use with Leaflet map.
+* How to display NEXRAD radar data.
+* Trying to decode overlay option #2 - High-res 3D polygon.

 ## Added
-* Starting to add graphics data to database.
-(12/27/20)
+* Removed most of the output text files, as data is now being put into database.
+(01/01/21)
 * NEXRAD and other radar data captured in database.
 (12/27/20)
-* sqlite database added for station/airport location data.
-(12/27/20)
+* Converted sqlite database to PostgreSQL.
+(01/01/21)
-* Created geojson output for use with an in-progress mapping Website.(12/2020)
-* WX station and airport lookup
+* WX station and airport lookup via database.
 * METAR decode (libmetar.a)
+* TAF decoded.
+(01/01/21)
 * Attempt at handling segmented NOTAM-TFR reports
-* Output files for each FIS-B product.
 * Decoding of Cloud Tops, Icing, Lightening, and Turbulence radar graphic reports like nexrad radar in DUMP978
 * SUA and PIREP decode
 * AIRMET, NOTAM, SIGMET, TAF, CWA and Winds aloft text reports.